Summer Camp 2024 is Here!

-If you are interested in becoming a docent and committing to teaching a 3rd grade class field lessons one day a month from September through May, we’d love to hear from you!
-Training, lesson plans, materials and support are provided.
+If you are interested in becoming a docent and committing to teaching 3rd-grade field lessons for one class, one day a month from September through May, we’d love to hear from you!
+Training, lesson plans, materials, and support are provided.
 We also need birding volunteers to help in May!
-Contact Maggie Riley, Outdoor Education and Science Specialist, at or 760-873-3262, ext.
+Contact Amanda Adams, Outdoor Education and Science Specialist, at firstname.lastname@example.org or 760-873-3262, ext.
 2131.

 The Eastern Sierra Watershed Project (ESWP), started by the local non-profit Eastern Sierra Institute for Collaborative Education, began as a countywide, middle school science education program organized around the historic re-watering of the Lower Owens River.
 Middle school science teachers throughout Inyo County met with local scientists and land managers to create a curriculum to introduce their students to watersheds, watershed monitoring, data collection, and the management of water resources.
 Through partnerships with LADWP, Bureau of Land Management, California Fish and Wildlife, the Bishop Paiute Tribe, and the Inyo County Office of Education, ESWP expanded its field study programs to provide field science opportunities for grades 2, 4, 6, 7, and 8.